Mode Media Japan lives on, with founder Samir Arora as chairman

 A couple of reports placed much of the blame for Mode’s fate on Arora and his “seemingly inappropriate spending,” but it’s worth repeating that at the time of the actual shutdown, the company was controlled by investor Hubert Burda Media.
 In fact, Arora pointed to the fact that he slashed his own salary in the 2008 downturn as evidence that he protects his employees.
 He said that if he’d still been at Mode, the shutdown would have played out differently — rather than leaving creators unpaid and employees without severance.

 “I wish we could have been there,” Arora said.
 “We would have either saved it or dealt with the ending in a much better way.”To be clear, Arora isn’t coming back to Mode full-time — he’s still working on his Woodside Incubator and on a stealth startup.
-But he said the new shareholders approached him to help with the turnaround, resulting in a frantic six-week period of rebuilding Mode Japan’s technology and operations.
+But he said Akiba approached him to help with the turnaround, resulting in a frantic six-week period of rebuilding Mode Japan’s technology and operations.

 At this point, he said the company is “fully operational” again.